Azure/KeyVault-Secrets-Rotation-CosmosDB-PowerShell/README.md

 ARM templates available:

-* [Secrets rotation Azure Function and configuration deployment template](https://github.com/Azure/KeyVault-Secrets-Rotation-CosmosDB-PowerShell/blob/main/ARM-Templates/Readme.md) - it creates and deploys function app and function code, creates necessary permissions, Key Vault event subscription for Near Expiry Event for individual secret (secret name can be provided as parameter), and deploys secret with Redis key (optional)
+* [Secrets rotation Azure Function and configuration deployment template](https://github.com/Azure/KeyVault-Secrets-Rotation-CosmosDB-PowerShell/blob/main/ARM-Templates/Readme.md) - it creates and deploys function app and function code, creates necessary permissions, Key Vault event subscription for Near Expiry Event for individual secret (secret name can be provided as parameter), and deploys secret with CosmosDB key (optional)
 * [Add event subscription to existing Azure Function deployment template](https://github.com/Azure/KeyVault-Secrets-Rotation-CosmosDB-PowerShell/blob/main/ARM-Templates/Readme.md) - function can be used for multiple services for rotation.
-This template creates new event subscription for secret, necessary permissions to existing function, and deploys secret with Redis key (optional)
+This template creates new event subscription for secret, necessary permissions to existing function, and deploys secret with CosmosDB key (optional)

 ## Demo